 If you are curious, perseverant and good at problem-solving then you have all the qualities to succeed in this data-camp.

-For people without CS background, I would strongly advise starting to study at least 3 months in advance the basics of Python, some mathematics and some high level reading about machine learning to help to have some background and be ready for day one (Cambridge Spark will provide you with some material and exercises to help you to prepare).
+For people without a computer science background, I would strongly advise starting to study at least 3 months in advance the basics of Python, some mathematics and some high level reading about machine learning to help to have some background and be ready for day one (Cambridge Spark will provide you with some material and exercises to help you to prepare).
 During the certification, you have to be ready to work between courses as you will have to submit codes on a regular basis and learn a lot of new concepts.
 It is a challenging but very rewarding experience.

 The impact was immediate as my role to a new auditor role focusing on data analytics and E-trading.
 These new skills helped me better understand the business through the lens of data and technology.”